TBHGodPro/SolarStatsPlugins/README.md

 Unzip The File.

-Open the Unzipped Folder, Open `Plugins`, Click The Plugin You Want, Copy It, And Paste It Into The `Plugin` Folder Of SolarStats.
+Open the Unzipped Folder, Open `Plugins`, Click The Plugin You Want, Copy It, And Paste It Into The `Plugins` Folder Of SolarStats.
 <br /><br />
 Now Close SolarStats If It Is Open.
 <br /><br />